xperimex/xperimex.github.io/_posts/2023-12-07-zero-knowledge.md

 $\blacksquare$
 </center>

 While this is a good proof of concept, it does require a lot of work in practice.
-If you want to try and wrap your head around these types of proofs before moving on, here's another simple one about proving knowledge of coloring a graph that can be read about [here](https://resources.mpi-inf.mpg.de/departments/d1/teaching/ss13/gitcs/lecture9.pdf) or [here](https://www.cs.cmu.edu/~goyal/s18/15503/scribe_notes/lecture23.pdf) (and here's a nice little [demo to go with it](https://web.mit.edu/~ezyang/Public/graph/svg.html#:~:text=Zero%2Dknowledge%20proofs%20permit%20you,the%20game%20as%20a%20verifier.)).
-Interestingly, as an aside, we can since reduce any NP problem to the 3-coloring problem, this actually gives us a way of generating zero-knowledge proofs for any NP hard problem.
+If you want to try and wrap your head around these types of proofs before moving on, here's another simple one about [proving knowledge of a vector](https://decentralizedthoughts.github.io/2020-12-08-a-simple-and-succinct-zero-knowledge-proof/).
+It's an interactive proof with a focus on succinctness, and I found to be quite helpful to think about some of the related concepts in cryptography and zero-knowledge proofs.

 # Non-Interactive Zero-Knowledge Proofs